krauzer2/slots/readme.txt

     digitaldream font

 ## Launch
-    open the index.html file with your Google Chrome
+    open the index.html file with your Google Chrome.